Language is an ability that lays the foundation for learning, communication, our relationships with others and the world around us.

 Employment opportunities in the field are expected to increase in the coming years because of the expanding elderly population whose members frequently experience medical conditions that result in speech, language, and swallowing disorders.

 A Master’s degree and state license are the minimum credentials for most speech-language pathology positions.

-Speech-language pathology Master’s degree programs in most universities require a minimum of two years of coursework, 450 hours of supervised clinical experience, and comprehensive exams (or a thesis), which are followed by 9 months of post-graduate clinical experience.
+Speech-language pathology Master’s degree programs require extensive graduate coursework, successful completion of clinical competencies, comprehensive supervised clinical experience, and comprehensive exams (or a project), which are followed by 9 months of post-graduate clinical experience.

 SLPs will take an exam to qualify for the Certificate of Clinical Competence in Speech-Language Pathology (CCC-SLP), which shows that they have met the standards of ASHA, the national certifying body for the profession.